The “Killer Vaccine” Worldwide. 7.9 Billion People

 “Seriousness … can be classified as ‘serious’ if it corresponds to a medical occurrence that results in death, is life-threatening, requires inpatient hospitalisation, results in another medically important condition, or prolongation of existing hospitalisation, results in persistent or significant disability or incapacity, or is a congenital anomaly/birth defect.”

-These are official statistics based on a formal process of registration of deaths and “adverse effects”.
-The actual number of deaths and injuries triggered by the mRNA vaccine are much higher.
-Less than ten percent of the victims or families of the deceased will go through the tedious process of reporting vaccine related deaths and injuries to the national health authorities.

-According to the latest “official” figures for the EU, Britain and the US (combined), there are 31,389 Covid-19 vaccine related deaths and almost 5 million injuries.
+According to the latest figures (from government sources) for the EU, Britain and the US (combined), there are 34,052 Covid-19 injection related deaths and over 5.46 million injuries reported on 1 August 2021

 Video: Impact of Covid Vaccinations on Mortality (December 2020- April 2021).
 Selected Countries